Set 11 | 501 - 550

 (N.) (स्तब्ध अवस्था, सदमा)

-Example: He walked out of the accident in a daze.
+Sentence: He walked out of the accident in a daze.

 A situation when no progress is possible